 Giving up means losing your money, your time, and most importantly, your dream and your hope.
 Giving up is not an option here.
 If the financial conditions become bad in the worst case, you can take a break for a while, and when everything is ok, you can continue.

 Don’t keep giving up as an option at all.
 This is your future and your hope, and you cannot abandon it.

 How much does it cost to develop an Indie Game?

-When you come across articles like this – Indie Dev Spent $140,000 To Make New Game, Has Made $0 So Far, this price does not consist of the salaries of the developers as on average, the developers in many cities make more than $100k per year.
+When you come across articles like this – Indie Dev Spent $140,000 To Make New Game, Has Made $0 So Far, this price does not consist of the developers’ salaries as, on average, the developers in many cities make more than $100k per year.

-Factors like the timeline of the project, the number of members in the project, the scope and technologies of the project, affect the development cost of the Indie Game.
+Factors like the project’s timeline, the number of members in the project, the scope and technologies of the project affect the development cost of the Indie Game.
 On average, the real development cost of an Indie game is around $250,000 to $1,000,000.